Christianity: Major Gospel Part 4 Series

 John 1:9-13 “The true light, which gives light to everyone, was coming into the world.
 He was in the world, and the world was made through him, yet the world did not know him.
-He came to his own, and his people did not receive him.
+Then, finally, he came to his own, and his people did not receive him.
 But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor the will of the flesh nor the will of man, but God.”

 John 3:16-17 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 17 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.”
-This Scripture is the foundation of our salvation.
-The gift of life is from God, and His will is all to be saved.
+This Scripture is the foundation of our Salvation.
+The gift of life comes from God, and His will is all to be saved.

-We must live in God’s standard to be in line with His love, mercy, and grace and feel the glory of God be poured into our body which is the kingdom of God in us.
+We must live to God’s standard to be in line with His love, mercy, and grace and feel the glory of God be poured into our body which is the kingdom of God in us.

 Verses to nurture in John’s Gospel:

-John 3:16: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life”
+John 3:16: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”

-John 20:29: “Jesus said to him, ‘Thomas because you have seen Me, you have believed.
-Blessed are those who have not seen and yet have believed’”
+John 20:29: “Jesus said to him, ‘Thomas, because you have seen Me, you have believed.
+Blessed are those who have not seen and yet have believed.”

 God is all in all.